Persistent monitoring enables a totally new level of strategical decision-making.

 Dr. Shay Strong is Vice President of Analytics at ICEYE, where she leads her team to develop comprehensive analytics solutions that leverage high-resolution SAR imagery.
 The work Shay and her team do is helping governments, organizations and companies use SAR data as part of their own workflows and to answer some of the greatest challenges societies face.
 Shay is a highly-respected data scientist and astrophysicist with vast experience in observing space from Earth and observing Earth from space.
 She has done pioneering work at the Johns Hopkins University Applied Physics Lab, as Chief Data Scientist at OmniEarth, and at EagleView.

-Eric Jensen is responsible for ensuring ICEYE’s capabilities help government and commercial partners to make informed, data-driven decisions that improve infrastructure, protect the environment, address security challenges and serve humanity.
-Eric joined ICEYE in 2020 with over a decade of engineering and business development experience across scientific, defense, national security and commercial mission domains.
+Eric Jensen is responsible for ensuring ICEYE’s capabilities help government and commercial partners to make informed, data-driven decisions that improve infrastructure, protect the environment, address security challenges, and serve humanity.
+Eric joined ICEYE US in 2020 as President, with over a decade of engineering and business development experience across scientific, defense, national security, and commercial mission domains.
 He has been appointed as CEO of ICEYE US in 2023.

 A key requirement that’s been missing from earth observation is being able to track changes very quickly and very often.
 Synthetic aperture radar (SAR) allows you to see in any weather, day or night.
 But if you want to be able to track changes to any location on the globe in minutes, hours or a few days, you need a constellation of satellites that are small and affordable enough to enable persistent monitoring that can be quickly activated, flexibly maneuvered and that can deliver the right information at the right time.
 That’s exactly what ICEYE does.